-How to Change Perspectives When Reflecting about Emotionally Painful Experiences
+How to Change Perspectives When Reflecting on Emotionally Painful Experiences

-5. Make sure to employ a third person perspective whenever you find yourself reflecting on the experience.
+- Make sure to employ a third-person perspective whenever you find yourself reflecting on the experience.

-For more techniques for overcoming emotional pain, check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more techniques for overcoming emotional pain, check out my new book, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries as well as my TEDx talk.